-- 39. "Loading space" shall mean any off-street space not less than 12 feet in width, 70 feet in length, and 14 feet in height available for the loading or unloading of goods, having direct access to a street or alley and so arranged that no vehicle is required to back into - a street.

-40. "Lot" shall mean a designated parcel, tract or area of land established by a plat or otherwise as permitted by law and to be used, developed or built upon as - 41.
+- 39. "Loading space" shall mean any off-street space not less than 12 feet in width, 70 feet in length, and 14 feet in height available for the loading or unloading of goods, having direct access to a street or alley and so arranged that no vehicle is required to back into a street. - 40.
+"Lot" shall mean a designated parcel, tract or area of land established by a plat or otherwise as permitted by law and to be used, developed or built upon as a unit. - 41.
 "Lot area" shall mean an area of land enclosed by the boundary line of the lot and expressed in terms of square feet or acres.
-Any portion of a lot included in a public right-of-way shall not be included in calculating lot area. - lot area.

-42. "Lot, corner" shall mean a lot bounded on two or more sides by a public right-of-way. - 43.
+Any portion of a lot included in a public right-of-way shall not be included in calculating lot area. - 42.
+"Lot, corner" shall mean a lot bounded on two or more sides by a public right-of-way. - 43.
 "Lot coverage" shall mean that percentage of the lot or plot covered by all structures, paving and other nonporous materials other than retaining walls, shrubbery and fences.
-Any area of a lot covered by porous material will not be included in the calculation of lot coverage. - distance between the front lot line and a line parallel to distance between the front lot line and a line parallel to the front lot line drawn through the midpoint of the rear lot line, provided that, in triangular lots having no rear lot line, the distance shall be measured to the rearmost lot line, the distance shall be measured to the rearmost lot line, parallel to the front lot line, that is at least 75 percent of the required lot width. - 45.
-"Lot; frontage" shall mean the horizontal distance measured along the full length of a street line abutting the lot line.
+Any area of a lot covered by porous material will not be included in the calculation of lot coverage. - 44.
+"Lot depth" shall mean the mean perpendicular distance between the front lot line and a line parallel to the front lot line drawn through the midpoint of the rear lot line, provided that, in triangular lots having no rear lot line, the distance shall be measured to the rearmost line, parallel to the front lot line, that is at least 75 percent of the required lot width. - 45.
+"Lot, frontage" shall mean the horizontal distance measured along the full length of a street line abutting the lot line.
 In the case of corner lots, the shorter of the two street lines shall be considered as the frontage.